biggaysanta/phantasmagorical-ridicule/content/location/index.md

 - Champagne
 - Hagen Daas

 And so many more...
-Downtown is way more cool that the suburbanites think!
+Downtown is way more cool than the 'burbies think!